Site Index • Wiki • Blog

 One must clarify what is really

 being said.
-Does the marital asset change value?
+When decreasing the denominator, does the marital asset change value?
 No. Does the

 spousal dollar amount